myz540/myz540.github.io/_posts/2020-07-31-piano-and-basketball.md

 When I was 17, I auditioned for the [National Piano Playing Auditions][nppa].
-This was not the first time I had auditioned, for the past 3 years, I would attend an audition every summer, each year auditioning for the next level.
+This was not the first time I had auditioned, for the past 3 years, I would attend an audition every spring, each year auditioning for the next level.
 What made this year special was that I was at the highest level, and was auditioning for the title of "Young Artist"

 ![piano-cert1](/assets/piano/piano-cert1.jpg)

 I more or less aced my audition.
-The report card was glowing but did identify some of mistakes and also my love for the sustain pedal (especially as a way of masking technical insufficiencies in certain parts of the piece).
+The report card was glowing but did identify some of my mistakes and also my love for the sustain pedal (especially as a way of masking technical insufficiencies in certain parts of the piece).
 I performed the following pieces: